 Personal Experience on Caffeine and Ketosis with my Keto Diet

 From personal experience I see no negative impact on ketosis from consuming caffeinated beverages, I drink probably too much coffee, the odd energy drink, and caffeinated sodas from time to time and still maintain a state of ketosis.

 The best way to know whether or not what you’re drinking or eating is throwing you out of ketosis is to test yourself with a blood ketone glucose meter like this one here about 45 minutes after consumption.

 It must also be noted that one guy’s experience doesn’t form the basis of credible scientific research, that my friends would be “bro science.”
 So it’s for you to make the decision about what is best for you.

-What I can say for sure is that, if you:
+What I can say for sure is, if you:

-- Add sugar or consume caffeinated beverages with sugar loaded in them that it will throw you out of ketosis, so NO SUGAR.
-If you must sweeten, use a natural sweetener such as xylitol or artificial sweeteners.
+- Add sugar or consume caffeinated beverages with sugar in them that they will throw you out of ketosis.
+So NO SUGAR.
+If you must sweeten your coffee, use a natural sweetener such as xylitol or stevia.
 You can read more about natural and artificial sweeteners here.

 - NO MILK that means skim too, particularly if you have several coffees throughout the day as the carbs will add up.
 You can replace milk with unsweetened full fat cream, just enough to taste.
 Full fat cream will also provide energy in the form of fats.

 - Caffeine is absorbed into the bloodstream within 45 minutes of consumption so wait until then to test caffeine and ketosis with a blood ketone meter It takes around 12 hours for caffeine to be completely eliminated from the body